Search

 Caprese Salad’s characteristic combination of tomatoes, mozzarella, and basil has been repurposed in countless ways that go beyond the salad plate.

-Many clever chefs have come up with new variations using the same ingredients to create Caprese pizza, Caprese sandwiches, Caprese pasta, and even Caprese empanadas!
+Many clever chefs have come up with new variations using the same ingredients to create Caprese pizza, Caprese sandwiches, Caprese pasta, and even Caprese empanadas, and we encourage every chefs to follow their own personal tastes to create their own version.

 A delightful appetizer or a perfect complement to your main course, a Caprese is a salad that you're going to enjoy with a knife and a fork.

-His dressing features one of his favourite ingredients, a Greek olive oil (an interesting, but personal choice for an Italian dish), along with chives for a peppery touch, and a thinly sliced Italian long hot chilli for a kick.
+Our dressing features one of our favourite ingredients, a Greek olive oil (an interesting, but personal choice for an Italian dish), along with chives for a peppery touch, and a thinly sliced Italian long hot chilli for a kick.

-Whether you follow Chef Paul’s version below or create your own with a balsamic glaze, olives, pesto, arugula, or your own favourite additions, Caprese Salad is a simple yet vibrant Italian creation.
+Whether you follow this version below or create your own with a balsamic glaze, olives, pesto, arugula, or your own favourite additions, Caprese Salad is a simple yet vibrant Italian creation.

 Come into L'OCA Quality Market and pick up everything you need to make your own version of Caprese Salad